 In spring 2010 Barbara and her team opened an eagerly anticipated third concept in Boston’s Fort Point neighborhood, Menton, a fine dining restaurant.
 Menton has received numerous accolades since opening, including being named one of both Bon Appétit and Esquire magazine’s best new restaurants in 2010, being nominated as a James Beard Foundation Awards 2011 finalist for Best New Restaurant, and a four star review from The Boston Globe.
 In 2012, Menton became the first and only Relais & Châteaux property in Boston and its reputation as a culinary destination was further confirmed with the receipt of AAA’s Five Diamond Award and Forbes Travel Guide’s Five-Star Award.
 Barbara is currently the only female in the United States to hold the distinguished title of Grand Chef Relais & Châteaux.

 Barbara and her recipes have been featured in many publications including Saveur, Boston Common, Bon Appétit, The New York Times, and Inc. magazine.
 She was one of a handful of Bostonians to be profiled in the ABC-TV documentary series “Boston 24/7” and is the subject of a documentary film entitled “Amuse Bouche—A Chef’s Tale.”
-Her television appearances include Top Chef, Today, and as a judge on The Food Network.
+Her television appearances include Top Chef, PBS’s Victory Garden, and The Today Show.

-As CEO of Barbara Lynch Gruppo, Barbara oversees the operations of eight concepts and employs over 200 people.
+As the founder and CEO of Barbara Lynch Gruppo, Barbara oversees the operations of eight concepts and employs over 250 people.
 In addition to running her company, Barbara has always recognized the importance of giving back to the community and has been involved in a number of philanthropic programs over the years.
-In 2012, in an effort to make a more direct impact, she established the Barbara Lynch Foundation.
-The BLF is a charitable organization dedicated to helping Boston’s communities create healthy and inspired futures for its youth by providing leadership and support to build life skills, to improve access to nutritious foods, and to empower families.
-The first initiative of the BLF, Meet the Worms!, was established to teach children of the Blackstone Elementary School in Boston about the importance of nutrition, exercise, and community involvement.
-This pilot program engages the students, parents, teachers, and community partners in creative and innovative ways to bring about healthy eating habits, media literacy, and a broader worldview through hands-on learning in the garden and in the classroom.
+In 2012 she established the Barbara Lynch Foundation, a charitable organization dedicated to empowering families and providing leadership and resources to help create healthy, inspired, and dignified futures for Boston’s youth.